UPPSC Study Plan 2023

 Preparing for the UPPSC PCS Prelims necessitates a thorough understanding of both academic subjects and current events.
 As a result, over the next 50 days, each subject of the UPPSC PCS Prelims syllabus should be thoroughly revised.
 As a result, we have devised a 50-day UPPSC PCS Study Plan to help you pass the UPPSC PCS Prelims Exam 2023.
 UPPSC PCS prelims exam is one of the most awaited exams of the year for aspirants in Uttar Pradesh.

 The study schedule for the UPPSC PCS below offers you two days to go over one part of each major subject, including history, geography, politics, science, and technology.
 Use a monthly current affairs refresher to review the previous year’s worth of current events.
-Oliveboard BOLT is made to support you in doing this.
 As stated in the strategy, it is advised to cover two months’ worth of current events in a single day.
 If you have been regularly keeping up with current events, use these days to study for your CSAT or other exams.
-The first 30 days should be spent to review key ideas and get a little deeper knowledge of the subjects.
+The first 30 days should be spent reviewing key ideas and getting a little deeper knowledge of the subjects.